satwikkansal/wtfpython/README.md

 ([1, 2], [3, 4], [5, 6, 1000, 99, 999])
 ```

-### 💡 Explanation:
+#### 💡 Explaination:

 * Quoting from https://docs.python.org/2/reference/datamodel.html

     > Immutable sequences
         An object of an immutable sequence type cannot change once it is created.
 (If the object contains references to other objects, these other objects may be mutable and may be changed; however, the collection of objects directly referenced by an immutable object cannot change.)

 * `+=` operator changes the list in-place.
 The item assignment doesn't work, but when the exception occurs, the item has already been changed in place.

-## Using a varibale not defined in scope
+### Using a variable not defined in scope

 ```py
 a = 1